apkim221/Data-Science-Portfolio/README.md

 * [Tableau Public](https://public.tableau.com/profile/andrew.kim7913#!/vizhome/USAirportDelaysbyRoute/Sheet1)

    By combining data on US airline routes and airports, I create an interactive map that allows the user to see delays along various        routes.
 You can filter by day of the week, airline and origin airport.
+This allows for visual analysis of major airports and airline to see what routes are most heavily affected by delays.